 Baha'i Chair: Gun Violence in America (Virtual)

-This symposium features two speakers, Dr. Thomas Abt and Dr. Jaclyn Schildkraut, who will present their research surrounding mass shootings, public and legislative responses to these events, and the theoretical approaches to understanding and preventing these tragedies.
+This symposium features two speakers, Dr. Thomas Abt and Dr. Jaclyn Schildkraut, who will present their insights surrounding mass shootings, public and legislative responses to these events, and the theoretical approaches to understanding and preventing these tragedies.

 Speakers and Presentations: